Principles are More Important Than PeopleGreg Johnson

 I think some of the spoiled child reactions to Trump’s failures and betrayals come from people who somehow convinced themselves that Trump really was going to save America.
 But that was never realistic.
 He was one man, advocating confused civic nationalist half-measures against the whole media and political establishment.
 Trump was never going to save America.
 That was always our job.
 It still is.

 The bad news is that Trump turned out to be better at campaigning than governing.
-The good news is that he will soon go back on the campaign trail, and if “Send her back” is any indication, it’s going to be another magnificent opportunity to move the national mind in our direction.
-When that time comes, I hope our best propagandists will not sit it out, sulking in their tents like Achilles.
+The good news is that he will soon go back on the campaign trail, and if “Send her back” is any indication, it is going to be another magnificent opportunity to move the national mind in our direction.
+When that time comes, I hope our best propagandists will not sit it out, sulking in their tents.

 If we are going to effectively advance our ideas, we cannot get distracted by the politics of personality, including our own personal issues.
 We must never lose sight of our ultimate aim, which is a homeland for whites in North America.